aesara-devs/aesara/doc/extending/graph_rewriting.rst

 .. note::

-   :class:`OpSub`, :class:`OpRemove` and :class:`PatternSub` produce local optimizers, which
+   :class:`SubstitutionNodeRewriter`, :class:`OpRemove` and :class:`PatternSub` produce local optimizers, which
    means that everything we said previously about local optimizers apply (e.g. they need to be wrapped in a :class:`NavigatorOptimizer`, etc.)

-When an optimization can be naturally expressed using :class:`OpSub`, :class:`OpRemove` or :class:`PatternSub`, it is highly recommended to use them.
+When an optimization can be naturally expressed using :class:`SubstitutionNodeRewriter`, :class:`OpRemove` or :class:`PatternSub`, it is highly recommended to use them.

 .. _unification: